 Pharmacists may also face liability in a dangerous drugs case.
 It is the role of a pharmacist to provide instructions to a patient using medication.
 If a pharmacist fails to instruct the patient or provides them with incorrect instructions, the drugs could result in severe medical issues.

-The Limit to File a Fort Collins Dangerous Drug Lawsuit
+Are there Limits to Filing a Fort Collins Dangerous Drug Lawsuit?

 Colorado bars the filing of a lawsuit after a certain timeframe called the statute of limitations expires.
 The statute of limitations differs depending on the type of case.
 For injuries suffered from dangerous drugs, the statute of limitations begins the day of the injury and expires after two years.